ZertoPublic/zroc/README.md

 # Zerto Resiliency Observation Console
 zROC for short, is a docker-compose based stack that allows you to observe Zerto API data in a visual format using Prometheus and Grafana.

-The custom part of this stack is the Prometheus exporter code which is developed seperately [here.](https://github.com/recklessop/Zerto_Exporter)
+The custom part of this stack is the Prometheus exporter code which is developed separately [here.](https://github.com/recklessop/Zerto_Exporter)
-The rest of the stack is a standard Promethues container and a standard Grafana container.
+The rest of the stack is a standard Prometheus container and a standard Grafana container.
 The additional configuration files in this repo will help to configure both Prometheus and Grafana so that it can be used out of the box.

 ## Requirements
 - Docker host (I like using Ubuntu with docker.io and docker-compose installed)